oroinc/documentation/backend/api/actions.rst

 This action deletes a list of entities.

 The entities list is built based on input filters.
-Please take into account that at least one filter must be specified, otherwise, you will get an error.
+You must specify at least one filter, otherwise, you will get an error.

 By default, the maximum number of entities that can be deleted by one request is 100, see the ``max_delete_entities`` option in :ref:`General Configuration <web-api--configuration-general>`.
-This limit was introduced to minimize the impact on the server.
-You can change this limit for an entity in `Resources/config/oro/api.yml`.
-However, please test your limit carefully because a higher limit may significantly impact the server.
-An example of how to change the default limit is available in the :ref:`How To <max-number-of-entities-to-be-deleted>` topic.
+This limit minimizes the impact on the server.
+You can change this limit for an entity in `Resources/config/oro/api.yml` but test it carefully as a higher limit can significantly impact the server.
+See an example of changing the default limit in the :ref:`How To <max-number-of-entities-to-be-deleted>` topic.

 The route name for REST API: ``oro_rest_api_list``.